jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ```

 - Use simple truth tests for boolean
 variable checks.
 Omit explicit `-n`
 (non-zero length) or `-z` (zero length)
 options.
 Always wrap the variable in
 double quotes. **Rationale:**
 [Less is More].
 For programmers coming
-  from [Python], [Ruby], or [Perl],
+from [GNU Awk], [Python], [Ruby], or [Perl],
 simple truth tests are intuitive and
 familiar.
 Explicit optons don't add
 functional value when values are in
 double-quotes.
 Minimizing these options
-  reduces shell specific cognitive load
+reduces shell specific cognitive load to
-  to promote to use more universal
+promote to use more universal programming
-  programming logic.
+logic.

 ``` bash
     # Preferred, universal